 Culture and traditions of a foreign country form the majority of our travel impressions.
 As with any other travel destination, once you are in Norway you notice the differences with your home country and try to learn these interesting and unknown customs.
-The information below about customs and traditions in Norway may be very useful for if you are planning a trip to Norway.
+The information below about customs and traditions in Norway may be very useful for if you are planning a trip there.

 Norwegian patriotism is often the first impression travellers get.
 The national flag is an integral part of Christmas, wedding and any other festive decorations.
 It can be seen on many houses and office buildings.
 Norwegian national costume is very beautiful and it is still popular around the country.
 Once children become 15 years old, they take part in a religious ceremony of confirmation which is coming of age.
 For that purpose, parents usually prepare a national costume which later on can also be worn on national holidays and even wedding.